Entropy zero area preserving diffeomorphisms of $S^2$: Renormalization.

-\begin{proof} The first step in the proof of (1) is to prove that for all sufficiently large $q$ there exists a (necessarily unique) essential $V_0(q) \in \cA(q)$ that is not separated from $Y$ by any other essential element in $\cA(q)$.
+\begin{proof} The first step in the proof of (1) is to prove that for sufficiently large $Q$ and for $q$ as in the hypothesis there exists a (necessarily unique) essential $V_0(q) \in \cA(q)$ that is not separated from $\partial_0 U_c$ by any other essential element in $\cA(q)$.